 Thibaudet’s recording catalogue has received two Grammy nominations, the Preis der Deutschen Schallplattenkritik, the Diapason d’Or, the Choc du Monde de la Musique, the Edison Prize, and Gramophone awards.
 In addition, Thibaudet was the featured soloist on Dario Marianelli’s award-winning scores for the films Atonement and Pride and Prejudice.

-Among Thibaudet’s numerous accolades are the Victoire d’Honneur and an induction into the Hollywood Bowl Hall of Fame.
+Among Thibaudet’s numerous commendations is the Victoire d’Honneur, the highest honor given by France’s Victoires de la Musique.
+In 2010, the Hollywood Bowl honored Thibaudet for his musical achievements by inducting him into its Hall of Fame.
 Previously a Chevalier of the Ordre des Arts et des Lettres, Thibaudet was awarded the title Officier by the French Ministry of Culture in 2012.

 Thibaudet’s concert wardrobe is designed by Dame Vivienne Westwood.